Facebook pixel Clinical Laboratory Technology Program

 Helping Students Overcome Barriers

 STLCC partners with the U.S. Department of Education to offer TRIO, supporting first generation and other students from disadvantaged backgrounds.
-TRIO helps students earn more credits, obtiain a higher GPA, gain valuable skills and build a stronger community.
+TRIO helps students earn more credits, obtain a higher GPA, gain valuable skills and build a stronger community.

 Back to top